Updated: Oct 11, 2021

 In an attempt to transition unemployed Australians currently receiving JobSeeker payments into gainful employment, the Government has introduced the JobMaker Hiring Credit, designed to support new employment.
-It offers eligible employers up to $200 per week for each new eligible employee hired.
+It offers eligible employers up to $200 per week for each newly eligible employee hired.
 It is expected that around 450,000 new positions for young Australians will be supported through the JobMaker Hiring Credit.

-It’s no surprise that for the majority of Australians interest piqued with the mention of tax cuts.
+It’s no surprise that for the majority of Australians interest was piqued with the mention of tax cuts.
 But what do those tax cuts mean for employees?

 For low and middle-income earners it means that in comparison to the 2017-2018 financial year, singles will see tax relief of up to $2,745 and dual-income families of up to $5,490 for the 2020-2021 financial year.
 This roughly translates to an extra $20 a week in the pocket of those on an annual income of $60,000.

-e-PayDay® Hosted Version 21.30 has been manually uploaded to all accounts.
+e-PayDay Hosted Version 21.30 has been manually uploaded to all accounts.

-Once using Version 21.30, you will notice that the majority of Employee's Net Pay will increase by anywhere from $1 - $30 per week depending on their set up within e-PayDay®.
+Once using Version 21.30, you will notice that the majority of Employee's Net Pay will increase by anywhere from $1 - $30 per week depending on their setup within e-PayDay.